hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/notes_of_class_talks_and_lectures/844_the_religion_of_love.md

 playmate.
 Next comes (5) Madhura, sweetest love, the love of husband and wife.
 Of this St. Teresa and the ecstatic saints have been examples.
 Amongst the Persians, God has been looked upon as the wife, amongst the Hindus as the husband.
-We may recall the great queen Mirâ Bâi, who preached that the Divine Spouse was all.
+We may recall the great queen Mirā Bāi, who preached that the Divine Spouse was all.
 Some carry this to such an extreme that to call God "mighty" or "father" seems to them blasphemy.
 The language of this worship is erotic.
 Some even use that of illicit